rishabhkumar17/MovieList_MERN-Stack/README.md

-# MERN Stack Coding Exercise
+# Movie List - MERN Stack

 1. Create a web application and connect with MongoDB.